-For example, if you think your specific illness will affect how you work, then it’s best to get it out of the way up front.
-If you need to request to work a few days from home or alter your hours in some way, it will be a lot easier to make these things clear before you’re hired rather than try to negotiate afterward.
+For example, if you think your specific illness will affect how you work, then it’s best to get it out of the way upfront.
+If you anticipate needing to request to work a few days a week from home or alter your hours in some way, it will be a lot easier to make these things clear before you’re hired rather than try to negotiate afterward.

 Obviously, this can be scary: will you lose the job if you ask for accommodations?
 While the law bans employers from discriminating based on disability, you might never know if the hiring manager is subconsciously influenced.